Huddles (app)

-Huddles (originally Byte, later Clash) is an American short-form video hosting service and social network where users can create looping videos that are between 2–16 seconds long.
-It was created by a team led by Dom Hofmann as a successor to Vine, which Hofmann co-founded.
+Huddles (originally Byte, and later Clash (via acquisition)) was an American short-form video hosting service and creator monetization platform social network where users could create looping videos between 2–16 seconds long.
+It was created by a team led by Brendon McNerney and PJ Leimgruber who formerly worked together at NeoReach, Inc. Dom Hofmann was involved as the architect of much of the code, as the founder of Byte, a successor to Vine, which Hofmann co-founded, until the project was sold to Clash App, Inc., and subsequently renamed.

 Initially teased as v2, it was branded as Byte in November 2018.
 After a three-year closed beta, it officially launched on Apple's App Store and the Google Play Store on January 24, 2020.
-It was acquired by Clash, another short-form video app, a year later.
-Both apps thus merged into a single one called Clash, which was later re-named to Huddles.
+It was later sold to Clash, another short-form video app, a year later.
+Both apps thus merged into a single app called Clash, which was then later renamed to Huddles.
+It was discontinued on May 3, 2023.

 History

 Byte's predecessor, Vine, was founded in June 2012.
 It was acquired by Twitter in October 2012.
 It underwent a staggered update on iOS, Android, and Windows Phone systems throughout much of 2013.
 The main Vine app was shut down by Twitter in January 2017, disallowing all new videos to be uploaded.
 The Vine homepage was made into an archive, with users being able to view previously uploaded content.
 As of 2019, the archive is no longer available, though individual videos are still able to be accessed via their direct link.

 Vine co-founder Dom Hofmann announced in December 2017 that he intended to launch a successor to Vine.
 At the time, he called it "v2".
 In May 2018, he posted an update that the project was being put on hold.
 Among other things, he said that the biggest reason for this was "financial and legal hurdles".
 He said that his intention was to fund the new service himself as a personal project, but the attention that the announcement generated suggested that the cost to build and run a service that was sustainable at launch would be too high.
 In November, he announced that the project was moving forward again with funding and a team, under the new "Byte" branding.
 At the time, the website invited users to sign up for updates and for content creators to join its "creator program".
 The partner program was shut down in August, with the byte team announcing that they "will be using this time to take everything [they've] learned and apply it toward future opportunities and programs".